ThrillStays

 Practical Tips

-Board logistics: If flying into Lisbon, bring your own board.
-TAP Portugal charges $55 each way for surfboards.
+Board logistics: If flying into Lisbon, TAP Portugal charges $55 each way for surfboards.
 If renting, Ericeira and Peniche have excellent board rental shops ($15 to $25 per day).
 In Morocco, Taghazout surf shops rent boards for $8 to $15 per day.

 Wetsuit guide: